Naledi-starr/Advisor-Generator/advice-generator-app-main/README.md

-Sure!
-Here's your updated `README.md` with emojis to make it more engaging and visually appealing:

 ---
 # 🎯 Advice Generator App

 A simple and interactive web app that fetches random advice from the [Advice Slip API](https://api.adviceslip.com/) and displays it in a stylish card.
 Built with **HTML**, **CSS**, and **JavaScript**. 💬